Color setup happens in the Palette tab of ACSS:

 Automatic.css provides the following customizable colors:

-3. –secondary: The brand’s second most used color (other than the Base).
+- Secondary: The brand’s second most used color.

-5. –base: The brand’s base color (best if a dark version of the base is chosen).
+- Base: The brand’s base color (typically best if a dark version of the base is chosen) – most commonly used for backgrounds and text.

 This should cover the needs of 99% of websites, especially when you consider that these 6 colors are expanded into a palette of up to 36 options when you include the generated shades and over 200 options when you include transparencies.